USGS-WiM/WiM-Mapper-Styles/README.md

 ```

 ##### Step 5.
-Run "gulp push" to push the commit with the release tags up to the upstream (WiM) repository.
+Push the commit with the release tags up to the upstream (WiM) repository.

 ```
 git push upstream master --tags